Terrorism Act 2000: Stop and search, arrest and conviction rates

 Between July and December 2007, the BBC reported that more than 14,000 people and vehicles had been stopped and searched by British Transport Police in Scotland.
 In 2008 the Metropolitan Police conducted 175,000 searches using Section 44, these included over 2313 children (aged 15 or under), of whom 58 were aged under 10.

-Up to early 2004 around 500 people are believed to have been arrested under the Act; seven people had been charged.
+Up to early 2004, around 500 people are believed to have been arrested under the Act; seven people had been charged.
 By October 2005 these figures had risen to 750 arrested with 22 convictions; the then current Home Secretary, Charles Clarke, said "the statistics illustrate the difficulty of getting evidence to bring prosecution".

 Figures released by the Home Office on 5 March 2007 show that 1,126 people were arrested under the Act between 11 September 2001 and 31 December 2006.
 Of the total 1,166 people arrested under the Act or during related police investigations, 221 were charged with terrorism offences, and 40 convicted.

 Noted arrests under Section 58 include Abu Bakr Mansha in December 2005, and the eight suspects involved in the 2004 financial buildings plot.

+Following Palestine Action's break-in into RAF Brize Norton in June 2025, the Home Secretary, Yvette Cooper, introduced legislation in Parliament to proscribe it.
+On 9 August 2025, a large demonstration in support of the group was held at Parliament Square, during which hundreds of demonstrators held signs saying I oppose genocide.
+I support Palestine Action.
+The Metropolitan Police arrested 532 people, which was the largest number of arrests they had made on a single day in the previous 10 years.